 If there is a vacancy in a senior management position, other than that of ED/ CEO, the Board will receive and review the recommendation of the ED/CEO to fill that vacancy.

 If it is anticipated that the ED/CEO will leave the Company at a specified future date, the Board will ensure that the process of selecting a successor ED/CEO will take place in a manner that is likely to create a smooth transition between chief executive officers.

 If there is an unanticipated departure of the ED/CEO, the Board will oversee the (a) selection of a temporary ED/CEO to serve until a permanent replacement is selected, and (b) selection of the permanent replacement for the ED/CEO

 Annual Performance Evaluation of the Board, Board Committees and Individual Directors

-The Board, through the Nomination and Corporate Governance Committee, conducts an annual self-evaluation on its effectiveness as a whole, each individual Director and the different committees established by the Board.
+The Board, through the Nomination and Remuneration Committee, conducts an annual self-evaluation on its effectiveness as a whole, each individual Director and the different committees established by the Board.

 Code of Conduct